 This sense of ownership is taught from day one.
 As an engineer you’re expected to ship to production on your first day, and ship a feature in your first week.
 This gets new hires settled right away, and gives you your first opportunity to demonstrate ownership.
 The scope of the feature is relatively small.
 But it does give you the autonomy to design and build in larger areas of the product.

 This ownership is carried throughout the entire team.
-The direction of the product is guided by all members of the team, with engineers, product managers, and designers having an input on what the future of the product looks like.
+The direction of the product is guided by all members of the team, with computer engineers, product managers, and designers having an input on what the future of the product looks like.
 If the roadmap is missing something you deem necessary to the success of the product, you’re encouraged to fight for what you believe is important to work on.

-We could have had a process where product roadmaps are passed down from the leadership, leaving us to the execution.
+We could have had a process where product roadmaps are passed down from the leadership, leaving us to work on the execution.
 But that’s a process we deliberately avoid.
 Everybody is allowed a voice as to the future direction our products could take.

 Hire for potential and help each other grow

 We don’t restrict ourselves by only hiring people with experience in the technologies that we use.
-As much as we appreciate someone who has taken the time to master a particular language or technology, it’s not the most important thing we look for while interviewing.
+As much as we appreciate someone who has taken the time to study computer science or master a particular language or technology, it’s not the most important thing we look for while interviewing.
 If the only tool you have is a hammer, it’s tempting to treat everything as if it were a nail.

 Languages and technology can be learned.
 We’ve moved some of the core sections of our product to frameworks unknown to most of our engineering team.
 That’s why it’s the hustle and determination shown when solving the problem that we look for most in new hires.